12 Treatment Technologies

 Selective IX resins show much higher selectivity for PFAS compounds than for common anions in water such as sulfate (SO42-), nitrate (NO3–), chloride (Cl–), and bicarbonate (HCO3–).
 However, these common anions are generally present in water at about three orders of magnitude higher than PFAS and will be the main competitors for the ion exchange sites on the resin.
 As such, they will largely determine the operating capacity of such resins.
 The choice between single-use and regenerable resins will in part be determined by the expected service period before the resin must be either replaced (single-use) or regenerated.

 Regenerable IX resin can be reused for many years if protected from contact with strong oxidizing agents, foulants, and chemical/mechanical stresses.
 To date, insufficient operating data are available for PFAS regenerable systems to understand the long-term durability of regenerable resin because the first regenerable IX systems were installed in 2018.
 IX regeneration is a chemical process.
 The only field-demonstrated regeneration method capable of fully restoring PFAS removal capacity is a proprietary process using a solvent-brine solution, where the brine dislodges the ionic head of the PFAS molecule and the solvent desorbs the fluorinated carbon chain (or “tail”) from the IX resin (Woodard, Berry, and Newman 2017; Amec Foster Wheeler 2017).
 For a regenerable IX system, it is possible to concentrate the regenerant solution and reuse it by distillation (Nickelsen and Woodard 2017).
-The distillate residue then contains a concentrated PFAS waste that can be super-loaded onto specialized resin to create a small volume of solid waste that can be managed by off-site thermal destruction or through on-site destruction using other technologies currently under development and discussed in Table 12-1 (provided as separate PDF) (for example, plasma or electrochemical destruction).
+The distillate residue then contains a concentrated PFAS waste that can be super-loaded onto specialized resin to create a small volume of solid waste that can be managed by off-site disposal or potentially through on-site destruction using other technologies currently under development and discussed in Table 12-1 (provided as separate PDF) (for example, plasma or electrochemical destruction).

 Sustainability: Resin ex situ PFAS water treatment systems have unique sustainability considerations in addition to those shared with other ex situ PFAS sorption media water treatment systems.
-Major sustainability costs unique to resin systems are associated with;
+Major sustainability costs unique to resin systems are associated with:

 - raw material collection and transportation